openstack-archive/fuel-docs/pages/reference-architecture/0060-quantum-vs-nova-network.rst

 * if you use tagged networks for your configuration and combine multiple networks onto one NIC, you should make the Public network untagged on this NIC.
-  It is not a requirement, but best for access to the Openstack Dashboard and public Openstack API.
+  It is not a requirement, but best for access to the OpenStack Dashboard and public OpenStack API.
 * Is a best if you place the Private, Admin, Public and Management networks on a separate NIC to ensure that traffic is separated adequately.
 * Admin and Private networks must be located together on separate NIC from the